OwnMarket/OwnBlockchain/Docs/Concepts/AssetManagementProtocol.md

 ## Address vs Account

-While in most blockchain systems available today _address_ and _account_ are used interchangeably (and usually considered to be representing the same concept), in Own blockchain these are two distinct entities. _Address_ represents the authentication and control mechanism, while _account_ represents the ownership.
+In most blockchain systems available today, terms _address_ and _account_ are used interchangeably and are usually considered to be representing the same concept.
+In Own blockchains these are two distinct entities.

+_Address_ represents the authentication and control mechanism, while _account_ is related to the ownership.

 One address can control multiple accounts, which can belong to the same or different investors.